OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 ---
 title: Azure Active Directory authentication
 description: Octopus Deploy can use Azure AD authentication to identify users.
-position: 1
+position: 10
 ---

 :::hint
-Azure Active Directory (AAD) authentication only works with Octopus Server and does not work with [Octopus Cloud](/docs/octopus-cloud/index.md).
+Azure Active Directory (AAD) authentication support differs between Octopus Server and [Octopus Cloud](/docs/octopus-cloud/index.md).
+In Octopus Server, you can login with your AAD credentials, and have your AAD user and groups mapped into Octopus teams.
+For Octopus Cloud, you can only login with AAD using [Octopus ID](octopusid-authentication.md).
+See our [authentication provider compatibility](/docs/authentication/authentication-provider-compatibility.md) section for further information.
 :::

-To use Azure Active Directory (AAD) authentication with Octopus, you will need to do the following:
+To use Azure Active Directory (AAD) authentication with Octopus Server, you will need to do the following:

 1. Configure AAD to trust your Octopus Deploy instance by setting it up as an App in AAD.
 2. Optionally map AAD Users into Roles so you the users can be automatically connected to Octopus Teams.